The American Automobile Industry in World War Two

 The original building at 984 SE 17th St. Portland OR, was built in the 1920’s for the Iron Fireman.
 Two Iron Fireman logos can be seen on the building.
 Image courtesy of Iron Fireman Collective.

-What is really cool is the original Iron Fireman Manufacturing Company building still exists and is in current use.
+What is really cool is that the original Iron Fireman Manufacturing Company building still exists and is in current use.
 This photo replicating the photo above was taken by Google Maps in June 2019.

 The Iron Fireman Collective at 4784 SE 17th Avenue, Portland, OR was established in 2016 as a tribute to the original Iron Fireman factory building to provide spaces crafted for makers, manufacturers, fabricators, innovators, and entrepreneurs.
 The plant was fully renovated for modern day production.
 This 1920 146,000 SF building on the corner of SE 17th Avenue and SE Schiller Street appears to be a nondescript two story restored factory building.
 The building is in the same location it always has been.
 The address system changed in the last 100 years.
 Image courtesy of Google Maps.